JustinSoflin/IT-Support-Recon-Simulation/README.md

 ### Flag 1 – Initial Execution Detection

 **Objective** <br>
-Detect the earliest anomalous execution representing an entry point.
+- Detect the earliest anomalous execution representing an entry point.
+- Look for atypical script or interactive command activity that deviates from normal user behavior or baseline patterns.
+- Pinpointing the first unusual execution helps you anchor the timeline and follow the actor’s parent/child process chain.

 Query: